NG-ZORRO/ng-zorro-antd/docs/introduce.en-US.md

 - A set of high-quality Angular components out of the box.
 - Written in TypeScript with complete defined types.
 - Support OnPush mode, high performance.
-- Support Customize theme.
+- Powerful theme customization in every detail.
-- Support import Component individually.
+- Internationalization support for dozens of languages.

 ## Environment Support